zhumingpassional/RLSolver/README.md

 Link: https://pan.baidu.com/s/1Qg-VEMvrAB_cUpYLMBubiw (CODE: gc8y)

 Results will be written to a file result.txt in the folder "result".
 Take graph maxcut as an example.
-The first column is the node, and the second column is the label of classified set.
-For example,
+The first column is the node, and the second column is the label of the set.

 1 2  # node 1 in set 2